Drink Rooibos tea?

 Most studies have been done in vitro, but there have also been some in vivo.

 The results are promising as they show potential of rooibos to aid in the prevention of lifestyle diseases which have become prevalent in our society through wrong eating and an increase in people leading sedentary lifestyles.

 Thanks to the tea’s potential in the phytopharmaceutical community a lot of effort have been put into encouraging farmers and growers to produce organic Rooibos.
 Efforts have been made to protect the surrounding fynbos from exposure to pesticides.
 Most growers use organic nitrogen fertilizers.

 Stringent fair trade laws ensure that industries treat labourers fairly and provide them with working conditions that meets specific criteria.

-Thanks to its commercial and economic importance Rooibos farming has to be sustainable, and a complete handbook is available online for any readers interested in the production and ethics of the rooibos industry.
+Thanks to its commercial and economic importance Rooibos farming has to be sustainable, and a is available online for any readers interested in the production and ethics of the rooibos industry.

 Side Effects of Rooibos Tea

 Rooibos tea is completely safe.
 It is completely safe for babies, pregnant moms, the aged and the ailing.